Varalaks29/-javascript-interview-questions-answer-list/javascript-coding-test.md

 #### Answer: C

 Objects aren't iterable by default.
 An iterable is an iterable if the iterator protocol is present.
 We can add this manually by adding the iterator symbol `[Symbol.iterator]`, which has to return a generator object, for example by making it a generator function `*[Symbol.iterator]() {}`.
-This generator function has to yield the `Object.values` of the `person` object if we want it to return the array `["Lydia Hallie", 21]`: `yield* Object.values(this)`.
+This generator function has to yield the `Object.values` of the `person` object if we want it to return the array `["Jhone Hallie", 21]`: `yield* Object.values(this)`.

 </p>
 </details>